What is commentary driving?

 If as a learner driver you are really struggling with the process of driving, or if you have had one or more driving tests and keep failing, learn commentary driving and see if it makes a difference to your concentration, alertness and observational skills.

 You might be thinking, does it really make too much difference whether you’re speaking things out-loud compared to just thinking them?
 Thoughts often get mashed and mixed up with other non-relevant thoughts and quite often you don’t even realise it.
-Commentary driving cuts off any non-relevant thoughts allowing you to concentrate 100% with the task at hand.
+Commentary driving cuts off any non-relevant thoughts (including those that make your nervous) allowing you to concentrate 100% with the task at hand.

 Is commentary driving for me?